SEND Policy 2024.docx

 • Putting relationships first where we have strong relationships and operate as a whole school community where there is connection, inclusion, respect and value for all

 • Maintain clear boundaries and expectations.
 We have to have expectations, routines and structure.
 This is what makes our young people feel safe.
-At Roselyn House School and RHISE we pride ourselves on nurture and structure
+At Roselyn House School we pride ourselves on nurture and structure

 • We need predictable routines and responses to behaviour which are modelled appropriately